Infinity Pharmaceuticals (NASDAQ:INFI) Announces Earnings Results

-In other news, major shareholder Bvf Partners L. P/Il sold 5,848,520 shares of the company’s stock in a transaction that occurred on Friday, January 22nd.
-The stock was sold at an average price of $4.14, for a total transaction of $24,212,872.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-13.77% of the stock is owned by insiders.
+In other news, major shareholder Bvf Partners L. P/Il sold 5,848,520 shares of the firm’s stock in a transaction dated Friday, January 22nd.
+The shares were sold at an average price of $4.14, for a total value of $24,212,872.80.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Company insiders own 13.77% of the company’s stock.

-INFI has been the topic of several analyst reports.
-B. Riley raised their price target on shares of Infinity Pharmaceuticals from $4.50 to $8.00 and gave the stock a “buy” rating in a research note on Friday, February 12th.
+A number of research firms have recently weighed in on INFI.
+Oppenheimer increased their price objective on shares of Infinity Pharmaceuticals from $5.50 to $9.00 and gave the stock an “outperform” rating in a research note on Thursday, February 11th.
 Zacks Investment Research lowered shares of Infinity Pharmaceuticals from a “hold” rating to a “sell” rating in a research note on Tuesday, March 9th.
-Piper Sandler began coverage on shares of Infinity Pharmaceuticals in a research report on Thursday, February 25th.
-They set an “overweight” rating and a $7.00 price target for the company.
-Wells Fargo & Company raised their price target on shares of Infinity Pharmaceuticals from $2.00 to $4.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
-Finally, Oppenheimer lifted their price objective on shares of Infinity Pharmaceuticals from $5.50 to $9.00 and gave the stock an “outperform” rating in a report on Thursday, February 11th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the stock.
+B. Riley increased their price objective on shares of Infinity Pharmaceuticals from $4.50 to $8.00 and gave the stock a “buy” rating in a research note on Friday, February 12th.
+Piper Sandler initiated coverage on shares of Infinity Pharmaceuticals in a report on Thursday, February 25th.
+They set an “overweight” rating and a $7.00 price target on the stock.
+Finally, JPMorgan Chase & Co. raised shares of Infinity Pharmaceuticals from an “underweight” rating to a “neutral” rating in a report on Friday, February 5th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company.
 The company currently has a consensus rating of “Hold” and an average price target of $6.40.

 Infinity Pharmaceuticals, Inc, a biopharmaceutical company, focuses on developing novel medicines for people with cancer.
 It offers IPI-549, an orally administered, clinical-stage, immuno-oncology product candidate that selectively inhibits the enzyme phosphoinositide-3-kinase-gamma Its product candidate is IPI-549, an orally administered clinical-stage immuno-oncology product candidate that inhibits the enzyme phosphoinositide-3-kinase-gamma (PI3K-gamma), which is in Phase 1/1b clinical study.